ijerph-logo

 Dear Colleagues,

 The world’s population is now over 8 billion and increasing per second.
-The growth pattern necessitates shelter and infrastructure designed and built by people in construction (PiC).
-The surging demand increases the involvement of PiC in operations that often expose them to near-miss incidents and accidents.
-The outcome of such events in the form of injuries and fatalities attests to the notion that the conventional engineering/technological approach to ensuring the health, safety, and well-being (HSW) of PiC—creating more warnings and safeguards— fails due to limited or inadequate analyses of the social side of hazard and risks.
-At project and industry levels, PiC continue to live with high-risk work site rules, methods, practices and technologies.
-Today, accidents, injuries, and fatalities on-site and off-site in construction appear to defy known solutions.
-Types and levels of interactions of PiC in operations suggest that the social side of countermeasures is required to support no harm.
-The approach involved organizational and personal factors that see ‘safety differently’ and encouraged research on the worldview of Safety I and Safety II.
-This construction HSW Special Issue invites topics in Safety Science, Human Factors, Workplace Culture, Industrial Safety and Health, High-risk Technologies, Site Safety, Resilience Engineering, and Loss Control.
+The growth pattern necessitates the use of shelter and infrastructures designed and built by people in construction (PiC).
+The surging demand increases the involvement of construction and engineering professionals in operations that often expose them to near-miss incidents and accidents, either onsite or in industrial workspaces.
+The outcome of such events in the form of injuries and fatalities attests to the notion that the conventional engineering/technological approach to ensuring health, safety, and wellbeing (HSW)—creating more warnings and safeguards—fails due to limited or inadequate analyses of the social side of hazards and risks.
+The workforce continues to live with high-risk work site rules, methods, practices, and technologies at project and industry levels.
+Today, accidents, injuries, and fatalities onsite and offsite in construction appear to defy known solutions.
+Engineering projects (airports, dams, power stations, oil and gas plants, and petrochemical plants) and building projects (residential and commercial buildings) are not immunized from HSW maladies.
+Types and levels of interactions in operations suggest that the social side of countermeasures is required to support the concept of no harm.
+The approach involves organizational and personal factors that see ‘safety differently’ and encourage research on the worldview of Safety I and Safety II.
+This construction HSW Special Issue invites topics on Safety Science, Human Factors, Workplace Culture, Industrial Safety and Health, High-Risk Technologies, Site Safety, Resilience Engineering, and Loss Control.
 Papers that combine high academic standards with practical applications are encouraged.

 Prof. Dr. Fidelis A. Emuze